 (iv) Approved net financial loss as defined in Section 5.6.5.1, Make-Whole Payment for Canceled or Delayed Outages for OSAs.

-(b) For a Resource without a RUC Instruction issued, the RUC Guarantee shall include only the following:
+(b) For a Resource without RUC Instructions issued for hours during the OSA Period, ERCOT shall create RUC instructions for all hours of the OSA Period for Settlement purposes only.
+The created RUC instructions will be assigned to the first RUC process of each Operating Day.
+The RUC Guarantee shall include only the following:

 (i) Approved net financial loss as defined in Section 5.6.5.1.

-(c) For a Resource that rescheduled an Outage within 120 days of the end of the OSA Period under paragraph (4) of Section 3.1.6.9, Withdrawal of Approval or Acceptance and Rescheduling of Approved or Accepted Planned Outages of Resource Facilities, the RUC Guarantee determined in paragraphs (a) and (b) above must include an OSA make-whole cost, calculated for the same corresponding OSA Period hours, when the Outage is rescheduled due to the OSA.
-The OSA Make-Whole Cost (OSAMW) shall be calculated as follows:
+(c) For a Resource that rescheduled an Outage within 120 days of the end of the OSA Period under paragraph (4) of Section 3.1.6.9, Withdrawal of Approval or Acceptance and Rescheduling of Approved or Accepted Planned Outages of Resource Facilities, the RUC Guarantee determined in paragraphs (a) and (b) above must include an OSA Make-Whole Cost (OSAMW), calculated for the same corresponding OSA Period hours, when the Outage is rescheduled due to the OSA, starting with the first day of the rescheduled Outage period.
+The OSAMW calculated for the rescheduled Outage hours shall be allocated to the corresponding RUC instructed hours, in paragraphs (a) or (b) above, on a day-by-day basis.
+The OSAMW shall be calculated as follows:

 OSAMW q, r, d = (Max (0, (RTSPP – MOC q, r, h)) * HSL q, r, h * (¼))